-Planning permission will not be granted for development that would result in damage or loss in extent or otherwise have a significant adverse effect on Local Nature Reserves or Local Sites (locally designated County Wildlife Sites and geological sites), unless the harm can be mitigated by appropriate measures.
+Planning permission will not be granted for development that would result in damage or loss in extent or otherwise have a significant adverse effect on: locally designated County Wildlife Sites and geological sites; Local Nature Reserves; or Local Wildlife Sites, if the harm cannot be avoided, adequately mitigated, or, as a last resort, compensated for.
 Enhancements for protected sites will be required from new development.